tushar-sharma/tushar-sharma.github.io/_posts/2020-04-11-demon-haunted-review-1.md

 A classic example is of Queen Anne, British monarch of eighteen century.
 She was pregnant eighteen times out of which only five children survived.
 Another royal example is of Mumtaj Mahal, 4<sup>th</sup> wife of Shan Jahan, an Indian Mughal Emperor in the seventeenth century.
 She bore thirteen children.
 Seven of the children died at birth or at a very young age.

-If the royal families of the past had to endure such tragic pregnancies, I wonder how gruesome was childbirth for poor families.
-Techniques like Cesarean deliveries, vacuum-assisted vaginal deliveries, etc have saved countless lives.
+If the royal families of the past had to endure such tragic pregnancies, I wonder how tragic was childbirth for poor families.
+Techniques like Cesarean deliveries, vacuum-assisted vaginal deliveries, ultrasound, sonogram etc have saved countless lives.

-Thought science has advanced humanity, it has also created lots of environmental disasters like
+Thought science has advanced humanity, it has also poses threat to the world like

 1. Global warming
 2. Nuclear weapons